Jason Derek Brown: Robbery and murder

-On November 29, 2004, Robert Keith Palomares, a 24-year-old armored car guard, was carrying the weekend deposits outside the AMC theater at 4915 E. Ray Road in Phoenix.
-At approximately 10 a.m., a hooded gunman ambushed and shot Palomares with a .45-caliber semiautomatic Glock.
-Five out of six bullets fired struck Palomares in the head.
+On November 29, 2004, Robert Keith Palomares, a 24-year-old armored car guard, was carrying weekend deposits outside an AMC theater at 4915 E. Ray Road in Phoenix.
+At approximately 10:00 a.m., a hooded gunman ambushed and shot Palomares with a .45-caliber semiautomatic Glock.
+Five of six bullets fired struck Palomares in the head.
 Although armed, Palomares had no time to defend himself.
 The gunman took a moneybag containing $56,000 in cash, ran into a nearby alley, and fled the scene on a bicycle.
 Palomares was transported to Good Samaritan Hospital, where he was pronounced dead.
 Witnesses initially described the shooter as being anywhere from 25 to 30 years old and Hispanic.
-However, authorities recovered the bicycle and lifted fingerprints from it that instead linked Brown to the ambush murder.
-Accordingly, he was soon considered the prime suspect in the case, and an arrest warrant was issued on December 4 by Maricopa County Superior Court charging Brown with first degree murder and armed robbery.
+Authorities recovered the bicycle and lifted fingerprints from it that linked Brown to the murder.
+Accordingly, he was soon considered the prime suspect in the case, and an arrest warrant was issued on December 4 by Maricopa County Superior Court, charging Brown with first degree murder and armed robbery.
 Brown was later also charged with unlawful flight to avoid prosecution in a federal arrest warrant issued on December 6 by the United States District Court for the District of Arizona.
 Investigators have considered Brown's desperate financial situation as a possible motive.